sam-morin/nottbox/README.md

 SSH into your Unifi device (this must be enabled explicitly within the web management portal)

-Params (included by default, remove from command to disable/negate the below options):
+Params (remove from command to disable/negate the below options - omit -u and -t if you don't wish to use Pushover for notifications):
 <ul>
-    <li>-e | --enable-service : enable the service (so it starts after reboots)</li>
+    <li>-e | --enable-service : enable the service (so it starts after reboots) (optional, but recommended)</li>
-    <li>-u | --user-key : your Pushover User key from https://pushover.net</li>
+    <li>-u | --user-key : your Pushover User key from https://pushover.net (optional)</li>
-    <li>-t | --api-token : your Pushover Nottbox API token from https://pushover.net</li>
+    <li>-t | --api-token : your Pushover Nottbox API token from https://pushover.net (optional)</li>
 </ul>

 Using cURL: